 In a nutshell, yes.
 This is why as we’re notifying candidates about the portal, we’re telling them exactly how we came to get their data – they applied for a job at <insert your company name here>.
 This lets the candidate feel reassured that everything is above board, and also gives you a few extra […]

-Our big mission is to help everyone find the places they can be most productive and fulfilled.
-We believe a huge part of that comes down to empowering candidates to be proactive in managing their work lives.
+At Weirdly we’re really passionate about empowering candidates to be proactive in managing their work lives.
 Giving them visibility and some control over their candidate profiles is the first step.

 Yes and no. They’ll be able to click into a summarised report for each assessment.
 This will show their answers to each question, but won’t show any information about the value they’re being assessed against or how their answers compare to other applicants.
 It’s THEIR data only, none of the extra analysis bits that you […]